-The goal of the Social Action committee is to enhance and maintain Temple Beth Or as a social justice congregation.
-For our purposes, the terms social justice and social action are used interchangeably and both refer to activities related to tikkun olam, or transforming ourselves and our world.
-We believe these activities encompass internal, local, national, and international issues.
+The goal of the Social Action committee is to enhance and maintain Temple Beth Or as a socially aware congregation, bringing activities related to tikkun olam, or transforming ourselves and our world, to our members.
+Our goal is to have these activities encompass internal, local, national, and international issues.
+We welcome participation of all our Temple members and encourage you to give us your ideas and time.

 - Education – To raise the awareness of the congregation and greater community, where applicable, regarding social justice issues through timely information, Jewish teachings and commentary, and discussion.